EndryuN/Image2Spice/README.md

 ## Troubleshooting

-**Ollama must be running** - Start `ollama serve` before the backend.
+**Ollama must be running** (local mode) - Start `ollama serve` before the backend.
 Vision endpoints will 500 if Ollama is unreachable.

+**OpenRouter rate limits** - Free-tier models have rate limits.
+The app automatically retries with backoff and falls back to alternative free models (`gemma-3-27b-it`, `gemma-3-12b-it`).

 **Port conflicts** - Run `kill-port.bat` to free ports 8000 and 5173. `start.bat` does this automatically.

 **Timeout errors** - The first Ollama call is slow (model loading into VRAM).
-The client timeout is 600s in `ollama_client.py` - increase if needed.
+Local timeout is 600s, OpenRouter timeout is 120s.

 **CORS errors** - Backend only allows `http://localhost:5173`.
 If the frontend port changes, update `main.py`.